 Production house Minds Meet, a Cannes regular by now with films such as Lost Persons Area, Little Baby Jesus of Flandr and Blue Bird, is teaming up with director Bogdan Dreyer for Ipu, So I Say (The Idiot).
 Finally, director Stijn Conincx is ready to helm Marina, produced by Eyeworks Film & TV drama.

 In total, four feature projects have been granted development support: Flying Home, the new film by Dominique Deruddere (Crazy Love, Everybody Famous), Kebab Royal by creative duo Jessica Woodworth and Peter Brosens (Khadak, Altiplano) and Lee & Cindy C. by Stany Crets.
-Finally, Roel Mondelaers can start planning the shoot of his Caviar-produced Waiting Till Tomorrow, which was co-scripted by the EFA Discovery Award-winning director Hans Van Nuffel (Oxygen).
+Finally, Roel Mondelaers can start planning the shoot of his Caviar-produced Plan Bart, which was co-scripted by the EFA Discovery Award-winning director Hans Van Nuffel (Oxygen).

 Dorothée Van den Berghe (My Queen Karo) is also working on a new feature script, Rosie Carpe, with Stefanie Vanhecke.
 Two time Cannes-selected Gust Van den Berghe (Little Baby Jesus of Flandr, Blue Bird) is writing on a new feature called Lucifer.
 Director Kadir Balci (Turquaze) is teaming up with production company A Private View and scriptwriter and director Jean-Claude Van Rijckeghem (Moscow, Belgium; Lena) for a feature, Marry Me.